neqto: Docs

 Name (Required)Enter the name for the Group.

-NoteAny description that may help your organization identify this group.
+NoteAny description that may help your organization identify this Group.

 InfinitypoolCheck to opt-in to this optional service.